asonix/http-signatures/README.md

 # HTTP Signatures

 This crate is used to create and verify HTTP Signatures, defined [here](https://tools.ietf.org/html/draft-cavage-http-signatures-09).
-It has support for Hyper, Rocket, and Reqwest types, although currently these adapters have not been tested.
+It has support for Hyper, Rocket, and Reqwest types.
 In the future, I might also support Iron middleware for verification.

+### Running the examples
+Since this crate is built to modularly require dependencies, running the examples is not as straightforward as for other projects.
+To run `hyper_server` and `hyper_client`, the proper commands are `cargo run --example hyper_server --features use_hyper` and `cargo run --example hyper_client --features use_hyper`.
+The hyper examples are configured to talk to eachother by default.
+The server runs on port 3000, and the client POSTs on port 3000.
+The rocket server (`cargo run --example rocket --features use_rocket`) runs on port 8000, and the reqwest client (`cargo run --example reqwest --features use_reqwest`) GETs on port 8000.

 ### Usage
 #### With Hyper